Symbolic recovery of PDEs from measurement data: Conclusions

-The theoretical and numerical results of our work pave the way for addressing deeper challenges in both symbolic representation and reconstruction of physical laws in PDE models.
+The theoretical and numerical results of our work provide a foundation for addressing deeper challenges in both symbolic representation and reconstruction of physical laws in PDE models.
 A promising research direction is to also investigate the case where the physical law cannot be represented within the symbolic network architecture.
 Even though we briefly outlined an idea for addressing this case, we expect the underlying problem to be significantly more complex.
-Also interesting are convergence rates and statistical aspects, which we have not considered in this work.
+Also interesting are convergence rates and statistical aspects, which are not considered here.
 Investigating broader designs for symbolic networks could further enrich their applicability.
 Examples include allowing rational functions with poles or introducing more general base activation functions.

-From a practical point of view, it is interesting to extend and deepen the numerical experiments to more general classes of PDEs, which of course depends heavily on the problem at hand.
+From a practical point of view, it is interesting to extend and deepen the numerical experiments to more general classes of PDEs, which naturally depends on the problem at hand.
+While the presented experiments demonstrate the feasibility of the approach across ODE and 2D PDE systems with diverse nonlinearities, the current performance remains limited due to the inherent numerical challenges of the problem.
+We emphasize that the primary contribution is an analysis-guided framework for addressing reconstructibility in symbolic PDE recovery, rather than a fully developed numerical framework.
+Developing a more comprehensive and robust numerical framework is an important direction for future work.